 Francisco M. Del Mundo is the Chief Investments, Strategy, and Corporate Services Officer of URC.
 He joined the Gokongwei Group in 2013 and had previously held positions as Chief Financial Officer (CFO) of URC, CFO of URC International, CFO of JGSHI, and CFO of Aspen Business Solutions, Inc, (ABSI).
 He brings with him 29 years of experience in all aspects of the finance career.
 He has built his career from 17 years of rigorous training in Procter & Gamble (P&G) and 3 years in Coca-Cola prior to joining the Gokongwei Group.
-He has worked in three different markets: Manila, Thailand, and Singapore, and has held numerous CFO and Regional Finance Head positions, namely: CFO for ASEAN, Head of Accounting Shared Services for Central and Eastern Europe, Middle East and Africa, and Asia Hub Manager for Internal Controls for P&G. During his stint with Coca-Cola, he was the CFO for Coca-Cola Bottlers Philippines, Inc. and concurrently the CEO of Coca-Cola Bottlers Business Services, the company's global shared service handling Philippines, Singapore, and Malaysia.
+He has worked in three different markets: Manila, Thailand, and Singapore, and has held numerous CFO and Regional Finance Head positions, namely: CFO for ASEAN, Head of Accounting Shared Services for Central and Eastern Europe, Middle East and Africa, and Asia Hub Manager for Internal Controls for P&G. During his stint with Coca-Cola Bottlers Business Services, the company's global shared service handling Philippines, Singapore, and Malaysia.
 He graduated Cum Laude from the University of the Philippines Diliman with a Bachelor of Science in Business Administration degree.
 He was recognized as the Most Distinguished Alumnus of the University's College of Business Administration in 2008.
 He is also a Certified Internal Auditor and has done several external talks on shared service and finance transformation in Manila, Malaysia, and Dubai.